 Bermudian Law Students are invited to apply for the Criminal Pupillage Award

-The Bermuda Bar Association in conjunction with Carmelite Chambers in London, England invites Bermudian law students intending to practice criminal law to apply for the prestigious Dame Lois Browne-Evans Pupilage Award.
+The Bermuda Bar Association in conjunction with Mountford Chambers (formerly Carmelite Chambers) in London, England invites Bermudian law students intending to practice criminal law to apply for the prestigious Dame Lois Browne-Evans Pupilage Award.
 This is a unique opportunity to obtain valuable experience which is not generally available to Bermudian pupils.

 - Mr. Antoine Lightbourne, BPTC (Award October 2009 - October 2010)